-- ✓ The Group Compliance Officer reports at least annually and on an ad hoc basis to the Management Board and Supervisory Board on the results of the risk analyses performed to assess the appropriateness and effectiveness of the preventive measures taken, as well as on any incidents of corruption and the measures taken. - ✓ In addition, Internal Audit assesses the effectiveness and efficiency of the internal control system as part of regular audits and informs the Management Board and Supervisory Board of the audit findings.
+The Group Compliance Officer reports at least annually and on an ad hoc basis to the Management Board and Supervisory Board on the results of the risk analyses performed to assess the appropriateness and effectiveness of the preventive measures taken, as well as on any incidents of corruption and the measures taken.

+In addition, Internal Audit assesses the effectiveness and efficiency of the internal control system as part of regular audits and informs the Management Board and Supervisory Board of the audit findings.

-Breaches and Sanctions
+Breaches and sanctions

-2017 2016 2015 Number GRI-Indicator Subject G4-SO5 Reported incidents of corruption 0 0 0 G4-SO8 Fines and sanctions for non-compliance with laws and regulations 0 0 0 G4-S07 Legal actions due to anti-competitive behaviour 0 0 0
+2018 2017 2016

+Number

+GRI Indicator Subject matter

+GRI 205-3 Reported cases of corruption 0 0 0

+GRI 4419-1 Fines and non-monetary sanctions for non-compliance

+with laws and/or regulations 0 0 0

+GRI 206-1 Legal actions for anti-competitive behaviour 0 0 0